sfomuseum/go-libraryofcongress-database/README.md

 ## Motivation

 The first goal is to have a simple, bare-bones HTTP server for querying data in the CSV files produced by the [sfomuseum/go-libraryofcongress](https://github.com/sfomuseum/go-libraryofcongress) package.

 The second goal is to be able to build, compile and deploy the web application and all its data (as SQLite databases) as a self-contained container image to a low-cost service like AWS App Runner.

 A third goal is to have a generic database interface such that the same code can be used with a variety of databases.
-As written there is only a single database "driver" for local SQLite databases
+As written the `server` tool only has a single database "driver" for local SQLite databases but there are tools for indexing data in both Elasticsearch and SQLite databases.

 ## Data

 A sample SQLite database for Library of Congress subject headings is currently included with this package in the [data folder](data).
 Some notes:

 * This database is stored using `git-lfs`.
-* The tools used to create this databases are not included in this package yet.
+* This databases was created using the `to-sqlite` tool described below.
 * It is not clear whether an equivalent (or combined) database for Library of Congress named authorities will ever be included because it is very large.
 * Eventually bundled data may be removed entirely.
 * As written the code only handles a subset of all the possible (CSV) columns produced by the `sfomuseum/go-libraryofcongress` tools.
 Specifically: `id` and `label`.
 A third `source` column is appended to the databases to distinguish between Library of Congress subject heading and name authority file records.